Learn about farm fresh eggs vs store bought, where to find healthy eggs, the nutritional value of farm fresh eggs and how yours stack up.

 While that sentiment may be anathema to some poultry lovers, it suggests the kinds of far-reaching questions — practical, philosophical, political — that keeping even just a couple of chickens can raise.
 For many people, those questions are more rewarding than the ones prompted by pondering endless egg options at the supermarket.

-Laura Sayre writes about sustainable agriculture from Bucks County, Pa.
+Laura Sayre writes about sustainable agriculture from Bucks County, Pennsylvania.
 Her all-time favorite backyard chicken was Gertrude, a small, smart, fast and blue-legged Golden-Penciled Hamburg.